 In fact, Chando prefers to fly during the winter: “Winter is the ideal time to fly.
 The balloon reacts phenomenally to a burn.
 In summertime, the balloon moves slower.
 It’s almost like driving a bus in the summer and a sports car in the winter.”
 Luckily, flights at Paws Up are offered year-round, depending on weather conditions, and Chando says guests can expect to experience something they’ll want to try again and again.
 “It’s not a bucket list item to me because you’re going to have a blast doing it,” he says.

 And if you want to hear about the history of ballooning on your ride, Chando’s your man.
 He’s an expert on the sport’s beginnings in France and Ireland: “Ballooning started in 1783—it’s the oldest form of aviation and the safest to this day.”
 He might even share the Irish Balloonist’s Prayer at the end of a flight: “The winds have welcomed you with softness.
 The sun has blessed you with its warm hands.
 You have flown so high and so well that God has joined you in your laughter and set you gently back into the loving arms of Mother Earth.”

-Flights normally depart around sunrise for a 45-minute to an hour-long flight with 4 or 5 passengers per trip.
+Flights normally depart around sunrise for an approximately 1–3 hour flight with 4 or 5 passengers per trip.
 To book a hot air balloon flight during your stay at The Resort, please contact the Wilderness Outpost at 406-244-7351 or by using the Paws Up App.

 |Hot Air Ballooning Rates|